suryashch/octree/README.md

 # Octree

-A quick visualizer to see how Octree Querying works.
+A quick visualizer to see how Octree querying works in 3D scenes.